neboat/opencilk-ppopp-23-ae/README.md

-Section 4 describes the system configuration and parameters used for the paper's empirical evaluation, including the number of times each executable was run (20) and the numbers of CPU processor cores tested on (1, 24, and 48).
-If you have **ample time** --- approximately a day --- **and computer resources** --- at least 48 CPU processor cores
+Section 4 describes the system configuration and parameters used for the paper's empirical evaluation, including the number of times each executable was run (20) and the numbers of CPU processor cores each parallel executable was tested on (1, 24, and 48).
+If you have **ample time** --- several hours --- **and computer resources**
---- you can use the `run_tests.py` script to run the tests using similar parameters on your system as follows:
+--- at least 48 CPU processor cores --- you can use the `run_tests.py` script to run the tests using these parameters as
+follows:

  ```console
  python3 ./run_tests.py -t 20 -c 1,24,48
  ```

-There are several ways to run the application tests and thereby evaluate the artifact more quickly.
+There are several ways to run the application tests more quickly.

-- By default, running `python3 ./run_tests.py` without any arguments
+- Running `python3 ./run_tests.py` without any arguments
-  will run all benchmark programs with 5 trials each and run the parallel executables only on the number of CPU cores on the system.
-  These defaults will run the application tests more quickly, but the final performance results may exhibit more variability between runs, and it will not include 1-core running times for the parallel executables.  ***TODO: Example running time of this configuration.***
+  will run the benchmark programs for all experiments more quickly.
+  Compared to using the parameters from the paper, the final performance results may exhibit more variability --- due to performing 10 runs per executable instead of 20 --- and it will not include 1-core running times for the parallel executables.
+  However, such a run should still produce results that demonstrate the aforementioned performance trends.

 - You can run the benchmark tests with **smaller inputs** by passing the `-s` flag to `run_tests.py`.